rohantarai/ProjectEagleConsumer/README.md

 # ProjectEagleConsumer
-Kafka Consumer to consumer messages from Producer
+Kafka Consumer to consume messages from Producer